 Well-known for supporting our immune function, vitamin C plays an important role in enabling our immune system to communicate and co-ordinate a response.

-There are approximately 400 species of fungi that have been confirmed to have medicinal properties, and many have antiviral, antimicrobial or anti-inflammatory qualities.
+There are approximately 400 species of fungi.
 Mushrooms can be easily added into your diet by taking a supplement such as Pukka's Mushroom Gold capsules.

 Wonderful and warming, ginger contains high levels of spicy essential oils that stimulate the circulation and provide natural antibacterial protection.

-Lemon has long been used in both Western and Eastern traditional medicine as a digestive aid due to its aromatic and bitter properties.
+Lemon has long been used in both Western and Eastern traditions as a digestive aid due to its aromatic and bitter properties.
 Whole lemon is packed with natural vitamin C and bioflavonoids which increase cellular protection.